nickhitsai/kaggle_competition/README.md

 Briefly, It's suck.
 I have tried all kinds af combination, such as BinaryLoss + a\*F2Score(a locate in 0~1) and just F2Score.
 All results are worse than BinaryLoss.

+# After training
+I do not upload these files because these files is too specific to this competition and really messy.

+I just elaborate what I have done.

+## Tune the threshold base on every model
+Everytime I train a model, the prediction are all probabilistics.
+I search every labels from 0.00 to 99.99 that can achieve the best F2 scores.

+This would help to achieve better score on leaderboard.

+## Voting ensemble
+I use top 5 model to generate the last submission.

+# End
+Hoping that it would be help to someone that just start to learn deep learning and to compete on kaggle.